 We will uncover several approaches to creating games so that you’ll be capable of building a foundation for your own unique ideas and projects.

-Throughout the second week we will develop a 3D platform using the built-in assets provided in UDK.
-You will learn about “modding” existing code and how to create custom animations which you will use to develop platform traps another game play elements.
-By the end of the second week you will have created a fully playable basic game level that you can take home and share with friends.
+Throughout the second week, we will develop a 3D platform using the built-in assets provided in UDK.
+You will learn about “modding” existing code and how to create custom animations which you will use to develop platform traps and other gameplay elements.
+By the end of the second week, you will have created a fully playable basic game level that you can take home and share with friends.

 A limited number of partial ($250-$1,000) scholarships are offered through the Continuing Education department.
 CIA partners with Graffiti HeART to also provide scholarships.
 Students applying for scholarships should submit their family’s 2017 tax return and a personal statement with their application.
 Award decisions are based on financial need and portfolio strength.

 Harrison Walsh received his BFA in T.I.M.E- Digital Arts from the Cleveland Institute of Art in 2009.
 After graduating from CIA, Harrison began sharing his skill, knowledge, and passion for game design by instructing students at Hocking College in Southeast Ohio.
 In 2014 he moved back to Cleveland and is now an adjunct faculty member in CIA’s Game Design Department.
 Harrison also works as a freelance 3D graphic artist and in film production.
 Most recently he worked on the motion picture Draft Day.